issues2000.org

 Howard Dean on Abortion

-Click here for 6 full quotes on Abortion OR other candidates on Abortion OR background on Abortion.
+Click here for 6 full quotes on Abortion OR other political leaders on Abortion.

 • Individual freedom should apply to abortion decision.
 (Dec 2003)